otrv4/otrv4/otrv4.md

    * Sign `m || Transitional Signature` with the symmetric key, as stated below.
 Denote this value `Client Profile Signature`.

-Note that if you only have version 4 turned on but still support version 3 (you have a OTRv3 long-term keypair), you don't need to sign the Client Profile with this key.
+Note that if you only have version 4 turned on (on a local policy) but still support version 3 (you have a OTRv3 long-term keypair), you don't need to sign the Client Profile with this key.

 If only version 4 is supported: